 “For god’s sake help us get the children out,” said the message from 1991.
 There is hope for these children who have gotten out, if only for a month.
 The host families of this year’s Rest and Recuperation programme are the hope.
 The people of Galway are the hope.
 “There is hope.
 It’s you.”

 Case Study: The McArdle family

-Helen McArdle from Claregalway has been a host parent for Camp Claddagh’s Rest and Recuperation programme for three summers now.
+Helen McArdle from Claregalway has been a host parent for Camp Claddagh’s Rest and Recuperation programme for a number of summers now.

 “Two weeks of your life is not a lot.
 They say that there’s medical proof that a month in Ireland will strengthen [a child’s] immune system and give them an extra two years of life.
 As long as I’m in a position to do it, I’ll do it,” she explains when asked what leads her to take part in the programme every year.

 It was during Helen’s second summer of the programme that she met 10-year-old Yana.
 Of the 24 children visiting Galway this summer, Yana is one of the four who, due to personal circumstances, will be returning to Ireland twice a year.
 She visits Helen and her family for eight weeks in the summer and two weeks at Christmas.
 This year Yana will be joined by a new girl from Chernobyl: Tatsiana.

 Having hosted Yana a number of times so far, Helen knows a lot about what it takes to be a host parent.